Second MacDonald ministry: Fall of the government

+The Cabinet had been called & waited for the Prime Minister to return to No. 10 Downing Street.
+We were standing around the Cabinet Room, silent, each of us with our own thoughts.
+The big double doors which ensure absolute secrecy for Cabinet deliberations made it impossible for us to hear approaching footsteps, with the result that before we knew it the Prime Minister was in the room…without preamble and hardly waiting for us to take our places, he calmly informed us that the King had invited him to form a National government, or a government of the personalities in which he was to be the Prime Minister.
+He brusquely told us that he had accepted His Majesty’s commission.
+He added to his nonplussed colleagues that the National government would not last long.
+He said that they would confine themselves within quite a short period to rectification of the financial situation, to effecting the necessary economies, & then they would resign.
+We were all shocked & those of us who had no intention of going along with MacDonald felt we had been badly let down.

 The Second Labour Government was succeeded by the First National Ministry, also headed by Ramsay MacDonald and made up of members of Labour, the Conservatives and Liberals, calling itself a National Government.
 Viewed by many Labour supporters as a traitor, MacDonald was subsequently expelled from the Labour Party.
 In a private letter, Sidney Webb expressed his belief that MacDonald had not only had the idea of a National Government in his mind for some time, but had come “to dislike almost every section of the Labour party, for one or other reason.”
 In reality, MacDonald believed his had put national needs above his party’s needs, and that without the austerity cuts the foreign loans would not arrive, thus ruining the nation to the detriment of both those in work and out of work.
 MacDonald expected that once the crisis had passed he would return to Labour but this didn’t happen.
 He remained a hated figure within the Labour Party for many years thereafter, despite his great services to his party earlier in his life.

 The circumstances surrounding the downfall of the Second Labour Government, together with its replacement by the National Government and its failure to develop a coherent economic strategy for dealing with the effects of the Great Depression, remained controversial amongst historians for many years.